237 Cecil Street

 While the Institute is just getting started, our programs have been around for decades and we draw on over 100 years of experience dating back to the three founders of what became MacKillop Family Services, who were driven by a commitment to education and to social justice.
 We see the need, and we see the solution.
 By sharing our expertise and growing our resources, we can achieve a greater impact and enhanced wellbeing for families, children, and communities.

-The MacKillop Institute provides the following programs, learning opportunities and resources:
+The MacKillop Institute provides the following programs: